- General Rules

 - Overnight parking of automobiles is allowed only for those visitors directly associated with the conference.
 Overnight parking is limited to the duration of the conference.

-- Overnight parking of camping/recreational vehicles is allowed for conference participants only with prior approval from Conference Services, University Police, and Facilities Services.
+- Overnight parking of camping/recreational vehicles is allowed for conference participants only with prior approval from Conference and Event Services, University Police, and Facilities Services.

 - Units must be fully self-contained with holding tanks, running water, power, etc. No services will be provided by MSU, and each unit is responsible for disposal of its garbage.